birdwes/TDA30_Asterisk_h323/README.md

 If you optionally wish to use SIP-ATA adaptors, you will also need a "LCOT4" card.
 We shall not describe that configuration here.

-### Advantages of using h.323 over SIP
+### Comparison of using h.323 instead of a SIP ATA

+- #### Advantages
   The IPGW4 card is configured in the TDA30 as a "Private Circuit" or "TIE line".
-This allows seamless extension to extension between VoIP and analogue extensions, in addition to providing access to the PSTN via the Asterisk server.
-Trying to set up a similar configuration with SIP ATAs is messy and the author has found it to be unreliable too.
-Additionally, because the TDA30 employs a digital backplane, once the ADC conversion is done in the LCOT card, it stays in the digital domain, right up until the exchange serving the dialled device, be it local, or across the globe.
-Using SIP ATAs with a LCOT card requires three conversions instead of one.
+This allows seamless extension to extension dialling between VoIP and analogue extensions, in addition to providing access to the PSTN via the Asterisk server.
+Trying to set up a similar configuration with SIP ATAs is awkward and the author has found it to be unreliable too.
+Additionally, because the TDA30 employs a digital backplane, once the ADC conversion is done in the SLC card, it stays in the digital domain, right up until the destination exchange serving the callee, be it local, or across the globe.

+  Using SIP ATAs with a LCOT card requires three conversions to that point, instead of one.
+Additionally, to direct an incoming call to an arbitrary extension, presents its own problems.

+- #### Disadvantages
+  Using SIP, RTP packets may be routed separately from the command channel with the server.
+With h.323, because all RTP packets have to travel via the Asterisk server, there may be a slightly increased delay in the audio path.

+  For a publicly hosted Asterisk server, setting up an IPSEC tunnel or VPN is an absolute necessity.

 ### Prerequisites